moj-analytical-services/splink/docs/topic_guides/settings.md

     ```

-To train a Splink model using this settings dictionary, use the following code:
+With our finalised settings object, we can train a splink model using the following code:

 ??? example "Example model using the settings dictionary"